how many calories should I eat per day to lose weight

 Conclusion

-If your daily calorie value is 2500, there is no problem if you eat 2400 one day and 2600 the next day.
+If your daily calorie intake is 2500, it's okay if you eat 2400 one day and 2600 the next day.

 Finally, it is important to distribute these calories well.